 Squarespace has two types of galleries: Gallery Pages and Gallery Blocks.
 We often hear the question, "What's the difference between a Gallery Block and a Gallery Page?"
 This guide covers the primary differences, best practices, and other things to consider when adding a gallery to your site.

-Gallery Blocks can be used on Regular Pages, blog posts, and other content areas.
-You can upload images, add Getty Images, embed video, or display content from an existing Gallery Page with the Gallery Block.
+Gallery Blocks can be used on Layout Pages, blog posts, and other content areas.
+You can upload images, add stock images, embed video, or display content from an existing Gallery Page with the Gallery Block.
 For an in-depth overview, visit Using Gallery Blocks.